juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 	myjfs
 ```

-Public clouds typically allow users to create IAM (Identity and Access Management) roles, such as [AWS IAM role](https://docs.aws.amazon.com/zh_cn/IAM/latest/UserGuide/id_roles.html) or [AliCloud RAM role](https://help.aliyun.com/document_detail/93689.html), which can be assigned to VM instances.
+Public clouds typically allow users to create IAM (Identity and Access Management) roles, such as [AWS IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) or [Alibaba Cloud RAM role](https://www.alibabacloud.com/help/doc-detail/110376.htm), which can be assigned to VM instances.
 If the cloud server instance already has read and write access to the object storage, there is no need to specify `--access-key` and `--secret-key`.

 ## Supported Object Storage